shawnjacobsen/Sleep-Monitor-hackOHIO-HS/README.md

-# sleep-monitor-hackathon-032319
-Sleep monitor application
-Authors:
+A sleep monitor application that allows users to track their sleep and graphically display the information for analysis.

+@Authors
 * Shawn Jacobsen
 * Sabrina
 * Izzi